 Tourism and archaeological activity by Elad

 At the start, Elad focused on settlement, striving to bring as many settlers as possible to Silwan.
 This sparked controversy and public criticism, and Elad was considered an extremist fringe group.
 However, over the years Elad realized that the way to gain public and governmental support was through tourism and archaeology.
 Eventually, Elad became the director of archaeological excavations.
 Elad managed to raise large funds for its archaeological endeavors, and the Antiquities Authority became dependent on its grace and money.
-The CEO of Elad, David Be’eri, was recorded touring Silwan and bragging about how he was able to outwit the Antiquities Authority, allowing him to expand excavations and develop settlements as he wished.
+The CEO of Elad, David Be’eri, was recorded guiding a tour in Silwan and bragging about how he was able to outwit the Antiquities Authority, allowing him to expand excavations as he wished.

 The excavations in Silwan received a great deal of professional criticism for their methods and lack of publicity, as well as for the intensity and tirelessness of the research.
 Even within the Antiquities Authority, some objected to the excavations, calling them “bad archaeology.”
 Cracks and damages have been discovered in many properties in the vicinity of the underground excavations being carried out by the Antiquities Authority under the management of Elad.

 Tourism and archaeology have become central to Elad’s operations and they in fact constitute another type of settlement.
 In addition to the legitimacy that the tourism enterprise provides Elad, it also allows Elad to change the facts on the ground, making Silwan much more “Israeli.”
 Through tourism, Elad is able to bring hundreds of thousands of Israelis as visitors to Silwan and tell the story of the area as they see it.
 For more information about settlement tourism, see “Invisible Settlements in Jerusalem.”